JackEdwards-IT/c-scrabble/Readme.md

 ## Running the game

-Once the game is compiled to run `./c-scrabble word_scores word_list` where word_scores and words5_100 are the two files passed into the game.
+Once the game is compiled to run `./c-scrabble word_scores words5_100` where word_scores and words5_100 are the two files passed into the game.
 This could be a path to the files if they are in a different folder.